Kanchenjunga Circuit Trek

 The Kanchenjunga trek starts at 200 meters and goes up to 5,143 meters (16,873 ft).
 Despite its considerable altitude, this trek is not inherently risky as long as you adhere to a few guidelines.
 This trek entails a relatively long duration of trekking with numerous obstacles along the way, including mountain passes, rivers, gorges, glaciers, rocky hills, and steep ascents and descents.
 Some days require over 8 hours of continuous walking, making it physically demanding.
 So, travelers have to be physically strong.

-Acute Mountain Sickness (AMS) and the unpredictable climate.
+On Kanchenjunga trekking, you have to be aware of two significant challenges, such as acute mountain sickness (AMS) and the unpredictable climate.
 The thin air at high altitudes can quickly exhaust even the fittest individuals, adding to the overall difficulty of the trek.
 Our Kanchenjunga circuit trek itinerary has ample acclimatization days to help you avoid altitude sickness.

 Physical fitness and preparations for the Kanchenjunga base camp trek